 Easily one of the most iconic cities in the world, NYC is beloved by residents and visitors alike.
-NYC is also a potential target to a multitude of natural and man-made disasters because of large population density, numerous national landmarks, and status as an international hub for finance, travel, and culture.
+NYC is also a potential target to a multitude of natural and human-made disasters because of large population density, numerous national landmarks, and status as an international hub for finance, travel, and culture.
 This site will provide you with resources and guidance on how you can better connect, prepare, and respond to public health emergencies in case one does occur.

 The NYC Department of Health works to prevent, protect against, respond to and increase NYC’s ability to recover from the public health impacts of emergencies.
 A coastal storm, an anthrax attack, a flu pandemic — whatever the emergency, the Health Department is charged with critical preparedness and responses roles, with the primary goal of protecting the public’s health.
 We do this through partnerships with various city, state and federal agencies, health care facilities and community leaders and organizations to better protect and meet the needs of NYC citizens.